kubernetes/website/content/en/docs/concepts/policy/limit-range.md

 All containers defined in the `busybox` Pod passed  LimitRange validations, this the Pod is valid and create in the namespace.

 ## Limiting compute resources at Pod level
-In the previous section, we created a LimitRange to limit resources at Container level, in the following section, we will create a LimitRange acting at Pod level.
+Theprevious section highligths the usage of a LimitRange to limit resources at Container level, the following section will be focusing on leveraging LimitRange to constrain resources at Pod level.

 {{< codenew file="admin/resource/limit-mem-cpu-pod.yaml" >}}